NINJA CPA Review Framework

 Start with your weakest topics first and work backward.
 You can let the software feed you questions, but since you're in a final review phase, I recommend doing topic-specific mini-testlets and really drill down.

 Do a set of 20 over your weakest area.
 If you're weak in several areas, choose the one that keeps you awake at night.

 The one you DREAD seeing on exam day.

-For instance, if you're taking Financial Accounting and Reporting and your weak area is Bonds, then do 20-question mini-testlets until you're scoring in the 70s (which may take 3 or 4 sets) and then move onto your next-weakest area, which might be Leases.
-Repeat this with Leases, and then move on to the next one – which might be Governmental Accounting, etc.
+For instance, if you're taking Financial Accounting and Reporting and your weak area is Bonds, do 20-question mini-testlets until you're scoring in the 70s (which may take 3 or 4 sets) and then move on to your next-weakest area, which might be Leases.
+Repeat this with Leases, and then move on to the next one – Governmental Accounting, etc.

 As you head into your exam – hammer MCQ, and read the NINJA Notes every spare millisecond you have.

 Everywhere you go – car, gym, sitting at your desk at work, it's NINJA Audio, NINJA Audio, and … you guessed it, NINJA Audio.